ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 #### 📝 Grading note

-* For full credit, you should achieve 75% or higher accuracy overall in this notebook (i.e. when running your solution notebook from beginning to end).
+* For full credit, you should achieve 75% or higher test accuracy overall in this notebook (i.e. when running your solution notebook from beginning to end).
-* If your solution is in the top 3 for accuracy (relative to your classmates), you'll also earn extra credit toward your overall course grade.
+* If your solution is in the top 3 for test accuracy (relative to your classmates), you'll also earn extra credit toward your overall course grade.

 :::